Enter Our Photo Contest »

 It's time to show off your garden filled with American Meadows products!

-Your moderate climate with its mildly cold winters and hot, humid summers, suits most spring-flowering bulbs except for those that have longer cold requirements and drier summer dormancy.
+Your moderate climate with its mildly cold winters and hot, humid summers suits most spring-flowering bulbs except for those that have longer cold requirements and drier summer dormancy.

 After planting, apply slow release "bulb food" fertilizer on the top of the ground to supply nutrients for the second year's bloom.
-(Bulbs are already fully charged with energy for peak flowering performance in their first spring bloom season.)
-Do not put the fertilizer in the hole with the bulb as this may burn the bulb's tender roots.
-PLEASE NOTE: Modern bone meal generally has little value as a bulb fertilizer and often draws rodents and dogs that dig up the bulbs looking for bones!
+(Fall bulbs are already fully charged with energy for peak flowering performance in their first spring bloom season.)
+Do not put the fertilizer in the hole with the bulb's tender roots.

 Special Note: A number of bulbs do naturalize in this climate.
 Many heirloom or 'pass along' bulbs are found around old homes and cemeteries.
 Some tropical, semi-tender bulbs winter-over here with proper micro-climate placement and a mulch blanket.